Patrick McDonald tosses immaculate inning, Irish to welcome Blue Devils

 “I’ve felt good going into every series all year long.”

 Notre Dame and Duke, weather permitting, take to the Frank Eck Stadium turf for a double header at 4:05 p.m.
-Friday and 1:05 p.m.
+Friday.
+The series finale is slated for 1:05 p.m.
 Saturday.